SFTtech/openage/doc/media/openage/modpacks.md

 The modpack definition file acts as the header file for the modpack.
 It is the only mandatory file in the modpack.
-The definition file must be placed in the modpack's root folder under the filename `modpack.nfo`.
+The definition file must be placed in the modpack's root folder under the filename `modpack.toml`.

 The main purpose of the file is to store configuration parameters such as: